-This homemade shampoo made with Reetha, Amla and Shikakai is very common in India, and almost every family has its own way of using these super ingredients for cleansing and conditioning their hair.
+This homemade shampoo made with Reetha, Amla and Shikakai is very common in India.
+Almost every family has its own way of using these super ingredients for cleansing and conditioning their hair.
 This tradition of making natural shampoo with dried soap nuts (reetha), shikakai pods and amla chunks is passed down from the ancient times and is practiced in modern era too.
-Apart from being used in homemade and herbal recipes, these three ingredients are also used in different formulations in a variety of hair care products floating in the market, not to forget Amla or Amalaki is a part of “Triphala”, an Ayurvedic combination of three fruits which have several vital benefits for health and beauty.
+Apart from being used in homemade and herbal recipes, these three ingredients are also used in different formulations in a variety of hair care products.
+There are several products floating in the market, not to forget Amla or Amalaki.
+Amla is a part of “Triphala”, an Ayurvedic combination of three fruits which have several vital benefits for health and beauty.
 There are a plenty of products prepared using these three fruits and each fruit has its own characteristic that makes its application beneficial for hair growth, shine, and overall hair health.

 The Base Ingredients To Make Reetha Shampoo At Home